manuelinfosec/web3py-simple-storage-fcc/README.md

 # deploy.py continues
 ```

-Replacing network and chain_id with its a node url and its chain ID.
-You could use an Infura full node address.
+Replacing `network` and `chainId` with its a node url and its chain ID, respectively.
+You could create a node address alongside an API key with [Infura](https://infura.io).

 ## Testing contracts
 Next, run `tests/test-deploy.py` from the project directory: